Hamlit History, Family Crest & Coats of Arms

 Early Origins of the Hamlit family

 The surname Hamlit was first found in Sussex.
 The name Hamlit, like many surnames, began as a personal name, in this case a variation on the more common name Hammond or as "the son of Hamon."
 The surname was derived from Haimo, a Germanic shortened form of any of several names beginning with "haim," an old German word meaning "home."
 The fact that the first bearer of the name chose a personal name for his surname may indicate that he was related to someone of the name or that it was the name of the lord to whom he owed allegiance, or it may have been an arbitrary choice.
 The name was also frequented in Cheshire and Lancashire as the Wills at Chester will attest with the entry of Ellen Hamlett, of Roby, Lancashire in 1685.

 Early History of the Hamlit family

-Another 151 words (11 lines of text) covering the years 156 and 1568 are included under the topic Early Hamlit History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hamlit research.
+Another 35 words (2 lines of text) covering the years 156 and 1568 are included under the topic Early Hamlit History in all our PDF Extended History products and printed products wherever possible.

 Hamlit Spelling Variations